tanzeem1812/SwiftCode/CatsShow/README.txt

 .
 Localization
 .
 Development and Production Schemes
 .
+Dependency Injections
+.
 Caching of the images using Kingfisher Image Library .
 Caching of the images without using 3rd Party Image Library .
-Few Unit Test Cases
+Few Unit Test Cases for asynchronous API calls

 How to compile :